HNC Social Science (Articulation partnership with the University of Glasgow)

 What will I learn?

-Through critical thinking about social and cultural issues the course seeks to develop your analytical, evaluative, problem solving and communication skills.
+Through critical thinking about social and cultural issues, the HNC Social Science course seeks to develop your analytical, evaluative, problem solving and communication skills.

-The HNC course provides in-depth study in the main social science subjects including:
+The HNC course provides an in-depth study of the main social science subjects including:

 - Politics